Which mode of transport should be recommended for a premature infant requiring transfer to a NICU 120 miles away?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-When considering the mode of transport for a premature infant requiring transfer to a NICU 120 miles away, the correct choice is helicopter transport.
-Helicopters offer several advantages in this context.
+When considering the optimal mode of transport for a premature infant requiring transfer to a NICU that is 120 miles away, the use of a helicopter is often recommended due to several critical factors inherent in neonatal transport.

 Subscribe